tensorflow/tensorboard/ADDING_A_PLUGIN.md

 ### Frontend: How the plugin visualizes your new data

-Now that we have an API and a Backend, it's time for the exciting part: adding a visualization!
+Now that we have an API and a Backend, it's time for the cool part: adding a visualization.

 TensorBoard is built on [Polymer](https://www.polymer-project.org/) (1.x).
-Polymer makes it easy to define new custom components and embed them into to other applications, which is great for embedding new visualizations and new dashboards into TensorBoard.
+Polymer makes it easy to define new custom components and embed them within other applications, which makes it great for embedding new visualizations and new dashboards into TensorBoard.

 The first question to ask as you work on your plugin is: do you want to create a small, per-tag visualization (like the scalar chart, the histograms chart, or the image loader) and wrap it in a dashboard with standard TensorBoard UI organization?
 Or would you like to build everything from scratch, possibly with a single giant new visualization like the graph explorer or the projector plugin?
 Lots of the standard TensorBoard UI is meant to make it easy to search for different tags, so if you have one element for tag, you should use our UI helpers.